spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 {% info_block infoBox "Info" %}

-It's possible to change order items' state via a manual call, and this way, use the states without inbound transitions.
+You can change order items' states through a manual call, and this way, use the states without inbound transitions.
 On the one hand, this helps not to overwhelm the process with 10+ transitions to a cancellation process.
 On the other hand, though, this makes the process definition incomplete and, thus, this approach is not recommended.

 {% endinfo_block %}